Private client law in United States (Federal): overview

 Minimum net worth of US$2 million.

-Average annual income of US$151,000 per year for the preceding five years.
+Average annual income of more than US$160,000 per year (taxable years beginning in 2015) for the preceding five years.

 The regimes are contained in the following sections of the Code: